Joynicc/AV-Encroachment-SSM-Analyzer/README.md

 1. **Builds trajectories.** Loads the trajectory table into a `movingpandas.TrajectoryCollection`, grouped by object class and object ID, and splits it into four groups: the shuttle, moving cars, parked cars, and pedestrians.
 2. **Defines the scene geometry.** A block of named constants describes the physical footprint of the shuttle, cars, and pedestrians (length/width in meters), the road/lane geometry, and the thresholds used to flag a conflict (proximity radius, forward corridor length, critical/warning TTC, PET, and DRAC values).
 These are the parameters to tune for a different vehicle, road, or study design.
-3. **Classifies each nearby agent relative to the shuttle**, for a chosen event timestamp and a time window (default ±5 s) around it:
+3. **Classifies the interaction and encroachment type for each nearby agent**, for a chosen event timestamp and a time window (default ±5 s) around it:
    - relative position (front/rear/left/right/etc.) and forward/lateral offset in the shuttle's own reference frame;
    - heading and speed, and whether the agent is moving in the same direction, the opposite direction, or crossing the shuttle's path;
-   - lane relationship (same lane, adjacent lane, oncoming lane, or a crossing conflict), using oriented-bounding-box (OBB) projections so that vehicle/pedestrian size and heading are taken into account rather than treating agents as points.
+   - encroachment/interaction type (same-lane following, adjacent-lane interaction, oncoming traffic, crossing conflict, overtaking/cut-in, etc.), using oriented-bounding-box (OBB) projections so that vehicle/pedestrian dimensions and heading are explicitly considered rather than treating agents as points.
-4. **Computes surrogate safety measures** for each shuttle–agent pair:
+4. **Computes encroachment-specific surrogate safety measures** for each shuttle–agent pair (The SSMs are not applied uniformly to all interactions; the measures and formulations are selected according to the identified encroachment/interaction type):
    - **TTC (Time-to-Collision)** — two formulations: a dimension-aware car-following/lane-based TTC, and a Hydén-style crossing-path TTC/PET pair for path-crossing conflicts;
    - **PET (Post-Encroachment Time)**, including a cut-in/overtaking variant;
    - **DRAC (Deceleration Rate to Avoid a Crash)**;